jeffknupp/blog/in_progress/open_source/travisci.md

 that breaks the tests, you'll get an email telling you so.

-[TravisCI](http://www.travis-ci.org) is a service that makes continuous integration for GitHub projects embarassingly easy.
+[TravisCI](http://www.travis-ci.org) is a service that makes continuous integration for GitHub projects embarrassingly easy.
 Head over there and create an account if you don't yet have one.
 Once you're done, we'll need to create one simple file before we're swimming in CI goodness.